 Our students, staff, and faculty work together to address many of today’s grand challenges such as conserving Earth’s biodiversity, slowing climate change, and ensuring that people have the opportunity to live healthy and productive lives in a safe and enriching environment.
 In short, we strive to learn, discover, and live sustainably in order to nurture and improve the human-environment system.

-Our School includes 85 faculty and staff, 600 undergraduate students in six majors, and 100 graduate students pursuing M.S. and Ph.D. degrees.
-We host the campus-wide Environmental Program, the university’s third largest undergraduate major.
+Our School includes 85 faculty and staff, 750 undergraduate students in six majors, and 120 graduate students pursuing M.S., M.P.S, and Ph.D. degrees.
+We host the campus-wide Environmental Program, the university’s fifth largest undergraduate major.
 We have strong collaborative partnerships with federal and state agencies, local and international non-profits, and a diversity of businesses and corporations.
 We manage four research forests, including the 500-acre Jericho Research Forest just 15 minutes from campus, ten UVM natural areas, the research vessel Melosira, the waterfront Rubenstein Ecosystem Science Laboratory, and the Forestry Sciences Laboratory in partnership with the USDA Forest Service Northern Research Station.

 Finally, we are proud of our newly renovated home in the Aiken Center, a LEED Platinum-certified building.
-Serving as a living laboratory, our School features the Aiken Eco-Machine, a waste biodigester and purifier for all wastewater used in the building, mimicking a natural wetland.
-It is the first wastewater treatment system in the state to use ultraviolet water purification.
+Serving as a living laboratory, our School housed the Aiken Eco-Machine, which mimicked a natural wetland and successfully treated 760,000 gallons of the building's wastewater over five years.
+As part of Phase 2 of the evolution of the Eco-Machine, faculty and students are researching improvements to the wastewater treatment and nutrient recovery process and planning an exciting, new eco-design makerspace.
 The green roof also provides students a chance to study how different plants filter contaminants, leading to cleaner water running off into Lake Champlain.

 Please explore our website to see the many opportunities to work with us, in real-world problem-solving, as we strive to serve as a leading school of the environment.